High Authority of the European Coal and Steel Community: History

+The inaugural meeting of the High Authority took place at Luxembourg City Hall (pictured in 1952).

 The High Authority was at the core of the idea of the ECSC.
 It was to be an independent, supranational executive checked by a Common Assembly.
 There were concerns about this power, leading to a Council (of governments) and Parliament (of MPs) to be created to act as a counterweight.
-The inaugural sitting of the Authority was held in Luxembourg's city hall on 10 August 1952.
+The inaugural sitting of the Authority was held at Luxembourg City Hall on 10 August 1952.
 Jean Monnet, the architect of the ECSC, was elected as its first President.

 The supranational power exercised by the Authority did prompt suspicion by some, for example the government of France who ensured that in the European Economic Community (EEC) and European Atomic Energy Community (Euratom) more power would be in the hands of the council.

 The Merger Treaty came into force in 1967; this combined the independent institutions of the ECSC and Euratom with those of the EEC.
 From that time the High Authority ceased to exist, its duties being taken on by the Commission of the European Communities.
 The administration of Rinaldo Del Bo ended before the merger so an interim President was appointed to oversee the merger, Albert Coppé.
 The Authority met for the last time on 28 June 1967.